ufal/npfl129/labs/faq.md

 - _**Windows** installation_

-  - On Windows, it can happen that `python3` is not in PATH, while `py` command is – in that case you can use `py -m venv VENV_DIR`, which uses the newest Python available, or for example `py -3.11 -m venv VENV_DIR`, which uses Python version 3.11.
+  - On Windows, it can happen that `python3` is not in PATH, while `py` command is; in that case you can use `py -m venv VENV_DIR`, which uses the newest Python available, or for example `py -3.11 -m venv VENV_DIR`, which uses Python version 3.11.